Using Retail Analytics & Top Retail Metrics to Drive Sales

 Retailers can use STR data to determine the popularity of certain products or the success of a new product launch.
 This enables online, brick-and-mortar, and multichannel businesses to increase sales by:

-- Knowing when to purchase products: By knowing how quickly products are selling, you can tell which to purchase more frequently—and you won’t miss out on sales by running out of inventory.
+- Knowing when to purchase products: By knowing how quickly products are selling, you can tell which to purchase more frequently.
+You can do more accurate demand forecasting—and you won’t miss out on sales by running out of inventory.
 If your store is exclusively online, this strategy can also help you avoid the cost of storing excess products when they’re less likely to sell.

-- Showcasing bestselling products: Prominently displaying products with the fastest sell-through rates and labeling them as “bestsellers” increases sales by encouraging more shoppers to purchase the product.
+- Showcasing bestselling products: Visual merchandising strategies, like prominently displaying products with the fastest sell-through rates and labeling them as “bestsellers,” increase sales by encouraging more shoppers to purchase the product.
 For online retailers, this can be accomplished by highlighting products on your store’s homepage—or as recommended items at the bottom of relevant product pages.

 - Discounting slow-moving merchandise: Decreasing the price of products with slower sell-through rates can increase sales of those products.
 This approach is even easier if you have an ecommerce business—simply adjust pricing online and gauge customer response.